Seriously, there are some desserts that are so easy to make yet delicious, it is barely believable. Take this easy apple mousse recipe, for instance.

-- 3 medium sized cooking apples or Granny Smith apples, peeled, quartered and cored
+- 3 medium apples (cooking apples like Granny Smith apples, peeled, quartered and cored)

-- 3 gelatin leaves softened in a little cold water, or 1 ½ teaspoon powdered gelatin
+- 3 gelatin leaves (softened in a little cold water, or 1 1/2 teaspoons powdered gelatin)

-- Liquidise or mash the apples then push them through a fine sieve to create a simple sauce.
+- Use an immersion blender to purée the apples or mash them and then push them through a fine sieve to create a simple sauce.

-- Place your choice of cider into another saucepan and boil until reduced to about 5 tablespoons remain.
+- Place the cider into another saucepan and boil until reduced to about 5 tablespoons.

-- Remove the cider from the heat then add the softened gelatin leaves or sprinkle over the powdered gelatin, stir until dissolved and leave to cool.
+- Remove the cider from the heat then add the softened gelatin leaves or sprinkle over the powdered gelatin.
+Stir until dissolved and let cool.

-- Whip the cream until it forms soft peaks and then fold into the apple purée, cider and gelatin mix.
+- Whip the cream until it forms soft peaks and then fold into the apple purée, cider and gelatin mixture.

-- Divide the apple mousse mixture between 4 x 3 ½ " or 9 cm ramekins.
-Smooth the surface with a small palette knife or the back of a spoon and leave to set in the refrigerator for 2 hours.
+- Divide the apple mousse mixture into four (3.5-inch/9-cm) ramekins.
+Smooth the surface with a small palette knife or the back of a spoon and let set in the refrigerator for 2 hours.

-- Once set, serve immediately garnished with a sprig of fresh mint and perhaps a few shortbread biscuits.
+- Once set, serve immediately garnished with a sprig of fresh mint and perhaps a few shortbread cookies.

 This recipe for apple mousse is a classic and as such is perhaps best left alone.
-However, it is good from time to time to ring the changes so here are a few suggestions.
+However, it is good from time to time to change things up a bit so here are a few suggestions.

-Change the apples.
-Granny Smiths so give a crisp, sharp flavour to the mousse, but you may want to try other apples.
+- Change the apples: Granny Smiths give a crisp, sharp flavor to the mousse but you might want to try other apples.
 Pink Fir are softer and will be sweeter.

-Change the fruit.
-How about switching out to pears.
-Sweet Williams and Concord Pears will cook and puree in a similar way to the apples, so simply change the apples to these.
+- Change the fruit: Sweet Williams and Concord Pears will cook and purée in a similar way as the apples, so simply swap the apples with these.

-Add a little extra flavour.
-The apple mousse recipe here uses cider as a background flavour.
-Switch this out using other flavoured drinks (alcoholic or otherwise).
-Pear flavour liqueurs work well or try an Armagnac or Calvados, these, however are not suitable for children.
+- Add a little extra flavor: The apple mousse recipe here uses cider as a background flavor.
+Switch this out using other flavored drinks (alcoholic or otherwise).
+Pear-flavor liqueurs work well or try an Armagnac or Calvados, but, naturally, these are not suitable for children.